deathworlders/online/content/book/deathworlders/chapter-33-metadyskolia.md

 “What was your takeaway from them?
 On the subject of what we’re discussin’ right now?”

 Costello thought about it.
-“That… that an Enlisted man is driven to solve the problem *right in front of him* to the near exclusion of anything else, but for an Officer, that kind of thinking is... well, unacceptable.”
+“That… that an Enlisted man is driven to solve the problem *right in front of him* to the near exclusion of anything else, but for an Officer, that kind of thinking is...well, unacceptable.”

 “Right!”
 Powell favored him with another rare smile.
 “The Lads won’t expect you to do what they do,” he said.
 “They’re enlisted, their entire job is to be at your command and able to perform.
 But although you'll never match them in their own discipline, they still need to believe that you have the same… spirit, or heart, or game.
 Whatever you want to call it.”